-Our mission is to work philosophy into the high school curriculum and offer students the opportunity to ask us anything at all about college.
+Our mission is to work philosophy into the high school curriculum and offer students the opportunity to ask us about college.
 We want to show students that even if they haven’t found their coursework in high school particularly enthralling, there are more areas of inquiry awaiting them at the university level.
 We hope to inspire students to think about what their education means to them, whether it is a means to an end or an end in itself.

 The Mentor Program is currently in place at the Flagstaff Arts and Leadership Academy and Flagstaff High School.